 Child Support In California

 By law, you have to pay child support in California at least until the child is 18 or is emancipated.
-You may have to pay until the child is 19 if she is unmarried and enrolled in high school full-time.
+In practice, that generally means support continues until a child turns 18 and has finished high school, or until age 19, whichever happens first, unless the child is emancipated earlier.
 If you fall behind on your payments, you may face a collection action and wage garnishment to make up the back payments and keep up the current ones.
-California allows garnishment of up to 50% of your paycheck for child support if you’re supporting other dependents.
-If you’re not supporting any other dependents, the court may garnish up to 60% of your check.
-If you’re not supporting other dependents and you’re more than 3 months behind in your payments, they can take up to 65% of your check.

 Bankruptcy And Child Support